MoonPoet/xaprb-src/content/blog/2010/postmodern-databases.md

 *   The absence of objective truth
 *   Queries return opinions, not facts

 I thought this was the best proposal I've heard for an alternative to the NoSQL moniker.
-And this is not bashing -- the absence of objective truth can actually be an enabling quality, not necessarily a drawback.
-There's a lot to compliment about the new databases, and calling them NoSQL is really a disservice -- like calling a car a horseless carriage.
+And this is not bashing---the absence of objective truth can actually be an enabling quality, not necessarily a drawback.
+There's a lot to compliment about the new databases, and calling them NoSQL is really a disservice---like calling a car a horseless carriage.